 - Employer contributions

 - Investment earnings

-- A change in the method used to measure plan assets
+- Changes to the method used to measure plan assets

 In each valuation, we report on those elements of change that are of particular significance, potentially affecting the long-term financial outlook of the System.
 Below, we present key changes in liabilities since the last valuation.